 Primary Causes of Chronic Venous Insufficiency

 The primary causes of venous insufficiency are damaged vein valves and narrowed or blocked veins which impede the flow of blood returning to the heart; especially blood returning from the legs.
 When the veins in the legs are affected there are a range of symptoms that occur.
-Venous insufficiency is the the underlying cause of varicose veins; aching, tired, heavy legs; leg ulcers; leg and ankle swelling; inflammation and discoloration and a thickening and hardening of the skin.
+Venous insufficiency is the underlying cause of varicose veins; aching, tired, heavy legs; leg ulcers; leg and ankle swelling; inflammation and discoloration and thickening and hardening of the skin.

 Facts About Chronic Venous Insufficiency

 - More than 24 million Americans have varicose veins and 6 million have skin changes associated with Chronic Venous Insufficiency.

 - Dangerous blood clots form in the leg veins of over 2.5 million Americans each year.

 - 10-35% of adults have leg veins that do not work properly.